Choosing HVAC Contractors

 Licensing

-Apprenticeship programs are the most common method for HVAC contractors to be licensed.
-It typically lasts for three years and involves hands-on experience with heating, ventilation, air conditioning, and refrigeration equipment.
-This experience allows you to take the CCB exam and earn your license.
-To prove your expertise, you will need to provide a tax form for W-2 and an acknowledgment from your employer.
+The most common method to become a licensed HVAC contractor is to complete an apprenticeship.
+The typical timeframe is three years and provides hands-on training in heating air conditioning, ventilation, and refrigeration equipment.
+This allows you to take the CCB exam and earn your license.
+You’ll need to submit tax forms W-2 and an affidavit from your employer to prove your experience before you can begin working in the field.

 Insurance